cmss13-devs/web/rules.md

 Exploits:
 - Banishing xenos on the Almayer so they can be killed for free larva.
 - Banishing AFK xenos to reclaim larva.
-- Walling off bodies to they cannot be recovered/revived.
-    - Where bodies fall within natural defense lines this is acceptable.
+- Placing Acid traps so they can be triggered from behind walls.

 ---